tersapp/seismic-deeplearning/README.md

     └── train_seismic.npy
 ```

-To prepare the data for the experiments (e.g. split into train/val/test), please run the following script:
+To prepare the data for the experiments (e.g. split into train/val/test), first change `data_dir` definition to `data_dir="$HOME/data/dutch/data"` , and please run the following script:

 ```
 # change working directory to scripts folder